lukas-vlcek/index_time_date/README.md

 - [How precisely ES can sort finer values](#sorting)
 - [How precisely ES can execute range filters on the data](#range-filter)

-### How to run the test
+# How to run the test

-We assume empty cluster running on `http://localhost:9200` (tested with Elasticsearch `1.7.2`, `2.3.5`, `2.4.0`).
-First, prepare index template and data in the cluster:
+We assume empty cluster running on `http://localhost:9200` (tested with Elasticsearch `1.7.2`, `2.3.5`, `2.4.0`):

+	git clone https://github.com/lukas-vlcek/index_time_date.git index_time_date
+	cd index_time_date
-	$ setup.sh
+	setup.sh

+### What is going on behind the scene

+When the `setup.sh` script is run, it removes all data from testing index, add index template, and index seed data into testing index in ES cluster.

-We have indexed couple of documents into the cluster.
-The documents look like the following example:
+The documents that were indexed look like the following example:

 ````
 {